TrudeEH/web/content/notes/ready/how_to_computer/index.md

 ## Putting it All Together

-We can now use the previous components to build and OVERTURE architecture computer!
+We can now use the previous components to build an OVERTURE architecture computer!

 ### Upgraded Register